 Machine learning (ML) and artificial intelligence (AI) are quickly becoming common-place in materials research.
 In addition to the standard workflow of fitting a model to a large set of data in order to make predictions, the materials community is finding novel and meaningful ways to integrate AI within their work.
 In the July, 2019 issue of the MRS Bulletin, we highlight a few of these applications and argue that AI/ML is delivering real-world, practical solutions to materials problems, and we need AI/ML methods and models that are more fluent in materials science.

-The talks in this webinar will expand upon the MRS Bulletin issue, and attendees will be able to interact—in real time—with the webinar presenters.
+The talks in this webinar will expand on the material presented in the MRS Bulletin issue, and an interactive Q&A session will be held with the speakers following each talk.